blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

 ## Step 4 - Using Environment Variables (Optional)
-Instead of specifying the Cardano Node Network and Cardano Node Socket each time we run a cardano-cli command we can use environment variables.
+Instead of specifying the Cardano network and node socket each time you run a cardano-cli command, you can use environment variables.

 <br>

 ### Setting Environment Variables for Current Session (Option 1)

-We can run the following commands to export the variable for our current session.
+Run the following commands to export the variable for our current session.

 Socket Path: